 Are “communist countries” and “socialist states” the same thing?

-In practice, yes—today’s one-party states led by communist parties call themselves socialist states working toward communism.
-Reference lists group the same five.
+In practice, yes.
+Today’s one-party states led by communist parties call themselves socialist states working toward communism.
+Reference lists group the same five countries under both labels.

 Do China and Vietnam have free markets?

-They use markets extensively but describe this as a socialist (or socialist-oriented) market economy under party leadership and significant public ownership.
+They use markets extensively, but describe this system as a socialist (or socialist-oriented) market economy under party leadership and significant public ownership.

 Why does India’s constitution say “socialist” if India isn’t a socialist state?

-“Socialist” in India’s Preamble (added in 1976) signals social-justice goals but India remains a multi-party democracy with a mixed economy; it’s not a one-party socialist state.
+“Socialist” in India’s Preamble (added in 1976) signals social-justice goals, but India remains a multi-party democracy with a mixed economy.
+It is not a one-party socialist state.

 Is Sri Lanka socialist because of its official name?